 It was a lively forum with some insightful questions posed by audience members including representatives of Zero Emissions Sydney North.
 You can watch the complete forum here.

-- Zali Steggall MP explained how the proposed Climate Act will confirm a Federal net-zero-by-2050 target, which all States and Territories have already agreed to.
-She also discussed how legislation has helped successful climate action in countries such as conservative-governed-UK.
+Zali Steggall MP explained how the proposed Climate Act will confirm a Federal net-zero-by-2050 target, which all States and Territories have already agreed to.
+Then she discussed how legislation has helped successful climate action in conservative-governed-UK.

-- Professor Ruth Irwin presented climate facts and solutions, and both Ruth and Mayor Carolyn Corrigan spoke about Mosman Council’s actions so far, including the 51 kW solar installation on the Marie Bashir Mosman Sports Centre as part of a Mosman-wide program to install solar on council owned buildings, LED upgrades planned for all street lights, and new resources to help individuals to take action, such as informational videos on solar, batteries and saving energy on the Council’s website, and discounted access to the Climate Clever app for all residents.
+Professor Ruth Irwin presented climate facts and solutions.
+Both Ruth and Mayor Carolyn Corrigan spoke about Mosman Council’s actions so far.
+These include the 51 kW solar installation on the Marie Bashir Mosman Sports Centre, LED upgrades for all street lights, and informational videos on the Council’s website.
+They also offer discounted access to the Climate Clever app for all residents.

-The panel spoke passionately about the need to support vulnerable people in our community who will be impacted by rising heat and unstable weather, and the urgency, the need to act now.
-They also urged people to use their democratic power to vote for climate action, and emphasized how important it was to consider politicians’ past voting records rather than their promises.
+The panel spoke passionately about the need to support vulnerable people in our community who will be impacted by rising heat and unstable weather.
+They urged people to use their democratic power to vote for climate action.

 The panel ended with a video of a Q & A with local school students talking to Matt Kean and Felicity Wilson.
-The video makes it clear that young people are well across the facts and want to hear how we are switching to renewable energy, protecting our forests and animals, and creating renewable and sustainable jobs for their families and the students in the future.
+The video makes it clear that young people are well across the facts.
+They want to hear how we are switching to renewable energy, protecting our forests and animals.
+Creating renewable and sustainable jobs for their families and the students in the future matters to them.

 Did you know that most pool pumps run at more than twice the speed they need to for 99% of the time?